Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Results

-\textit{Simultaneous Multiple Dynamic Obstacle Avoidance:} To test the efficacy of the algorithm in an environment similar to a shop floor with multiple machining centers with moveable elements like AGVs, humans, we have employed the proposed algorithm for motion planning in an environment in Fig. \ref{fig:6a} with two dynamic obstacle with initial positions $p_{dyn,1} = [6.5 , 3]^T\ m,\ p_{dyn,2} = [4, 4.5]^T\ m$ and velocities $v_{dyn,1} = [0.045, 0.090]^T\ m/s,\ v_{dyn,2} = [0.045, 0.090]^T\ m/s$.
-Fig. \ref{fig:6b} and \ref{fig:6c} show the snapshots of the first and second dynamic obstacle avoidance maneuvers while they are closest to the obstacles.
-The formation encounters the second dynamic obstacle while it is executing the avoidance manuever from the first obstacle.
-The multi-MMRs successfully transport the object to the goal location (Fig. \ref{fig:6d}) without collision, demonstrating the motion planner's capability in factory-like dynamic environment scenarios with multiple dynamic obstacles.
+To evaluate the proposed algorithm for a cluttered environment, we have employed the algorithm for motion planning in an environment in Fig. \ref{fig:6a} with two dynamic obstacles with initial positions $p_{dyn,1} = [3.25, 5.25]^T\ m,\ p_{dyn,2} = [4.5, 3.5]^T\ m$ and velocities $v_{dyn,1} = [0.045, -0.090]^T\ m/s,\ v_{dyn,2} = [-0.094, -0.034]^T\ m/s$.
+Fig. \ref{fig:6b} and \ref{fig:6c} show the snapshots of the dynamic obstacle avoidance maneuvers while they are closest to the obstacles.
+The formation encounters both dynamic obstacles simultaneously.
+The multi-MMRs successfully transport the object to the goal location (Fig. \ref{fig:6d}) without collision with nearly $7 \%$ state prediction error in magnitude.
+It demonstrates the motion planner's capability in random dynamic environment scenarios with multiple dynamic obstacles.
+Fig. \ref{fig:safety_marginDO} shows that the minimum distance from the MMRs to the static and dynamic obstacles remains positive, indicating no collision.